roseymars/NC-News/README.md

 # NC News API #

 Welcome to NC News API.
-This is my backend project piece as part of my Software Development bootcamp project, where server endpoints have been created.
+This is my backend project piece as part of my Full Stack Software Development bootcamp project, where server endpoints have been created.
+This project has served as a backend to my frontend project, a news website, where I have been sending api requests in order to display the relevant data.
 Everything has been implemented using Test Driven Development and using custom error handling.

 # Instructions #